Farama-Foundation/PettingZoo/docs/api.md

 ### Environment as agent

-Environment agents: In certain cases, separating agent from environment actions is helpful for studying.
+In certain cases, separating agent from environment actions is helpful for studying.
 This can be done by treating the environment as an agent.
-We encourage calling the environment actor 'env' in env.agents, and having it take None as an action.
+We encourage calling the environment actor `env` in env.agents, and having it take `None` as an action.

 ## Raw Environments